ME-405/Lab_4/README.md

 The experimental time constant for this trial was calculated to be 375-ms and yielded a numerical percent error of 28.16

 **Note**
-The horizontal read line on each image represents the location of the voltage where the numerical value of the time constant occurs
+The horizontal read line on each image represents the location of the voltage where the numerical value of the experimental time constant occurs.
+Further, the fact that the percent of error for each of our trials is not within the expected range for typical tolerences for electronic components can be due to the amount of electrostatic energy that was within the classroom.
+Since each of our team-mates, and people within the room, contributes with some sort of energy to the environment.
+The more people within a room, the greater the bias produced.
+The percent of error could also be outside of the range since most of our cable were entangle with each other, therefore, producing the electric fields to have some constructive and destructive interfierence that would affect the electrical flow and thus the signal(s)